ngx-tools/base/README.md

 ```
 Remember that all parameters are optional.
 ## Usage
 `NgmBaseModule` has a service `NgmBaseService` that you can inject it in any component.
+But don't forget to inject in `AppComponent`.

 ```ts
 import {NgmBaseService} from 'ngm-base';